caesarfeta/dot_com/story/new_best_friends/new_best_friends.md

 Programmers almost universally love Git.
 So now they're sharing that love by writing interfaces around Git, interfaces that make Git easier to use for people who do things besides build software.
-One such interface is Perseids, which you can think of as a web interface for Git, with tools designed to make the jobs of philologists, linguists, and historians easier, orbiting around it.

-# From Git to Perseids
-Perseids is built on top of Sosol and Sosol is built on top of Git.
-Sosol ( an acronym for Son of Suda OnLine ) is being developed by Ryan Bauman and Hugh Cayliss at Duke University for papyri.info.
-The Perseids team collaborates with them.

-Sosol is Git with a web interface ( Ruby on Rails ) along with some code for interacting with common document formats used by Humanities researchers.

-Perseids takes the core Sosol functionality and adds some extra tools to for Treebanking, image and text annotation, translation alignments, and image transcription.

-## Strengths
-Core functionality.
-User management and document versioning is strong.
-Interoperability with other tools and services.

-## Weaknesses
-The interface is ugly and sometimes hard to use, but we're working on it.

 # The "Semantic-Web"
 You've probably heard this buzzword before.